unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

   lat >= -90 && lat <= 90 && lon >= -180 && lon <= 180
 }
 ```
+## 2.4 Classify Temperature

-Wrote the following method to categorize the temparture as cold, moderate or hot:
+Wrote the following helper method to categorize the temperature as cold, moderate or hot:

 ```scala
 // Classify temperature into cold, moderate, or hot